aplbrain/dotmotif/docs/start.md

 We've introduced a few new concepts here, so let's break down the new syntax.
 First, note that lines starting with `#` are ignored by the compiler, so you can add comments to your .motif files.

 Next, see that we indicated a _synapse_ with the `->` notation.
-The first component can be negated using the `!` operator to tell the compiler that we want to _prohibit_ that edge.
+An edge can be negated using the `!` operator to tell the compiler that we want to _prohibit_ that edge.
 If you do not prohibit an edge, your search results may include places where those nodes have OR do not have an edge.

 ## 3. Refactor the motif

-You can use dotmotif "macros" to simplify the process of writing a motif.
+You can use DotMotif "macros" to simplify the process of writing a motif.
 You can think of macros as a type of template that enables you to write a pattern once and then reuse it (like a function in other languages).
 This reduces the possibility of typos, and also enables you to write more complex structures without confusion.

 Let's say we want to find three triangles where edges connect in one direction (say, clockwise), but not in the other direction.